CDR-IxD/chairbot-neato/README.md

 Both of these control methods use an iPad as the interface.

-# Description of modules
+# Architecture

-1. Control System
+These are the separate modules:
+1. Control System: Where the OpenCV code lives, as well as a server for communicating with the iPad.
-2. Chairbot iPad interface
+2. Chairbot iPad interface: The iPad app.
-3. Raspberry Pi server
+3. Raspberry Pi server: This receives instructions from iPad and/or the OpenCV code and then pipes that into the neato.

+Please visit the wiki for more instructions on the architecture.